- Move-In Condition Report / Inventory Checklist

 Do I need renter’s insurance?

-Your lease does not require that you have renter’s insurance, however it is highly recommended to protect you.
+Your lease may require that you have renter’s insurance.
+It is highly recommended to protect you.
 Our owners carry insurance on the building that you live in, but their insurance does not protect your personal property or liability.
 Renter’s insurance is inexpensive and very easy to get.

 I want to move out before my lease period has expired.
 Can I do this?